 The costs of transit can vary significantly depending on the car you drive, your insurance and other factors.
 Generally, though, driving by yourself is the most expensive way to get to work, or anywhere else.
 Bankrate had a few simple suggestions on cutting down on transit costs.
 One popular method is carpooling.
 Setting up a carpool group with people from your office will not only help save money, it can help you make friends as well.
 If you live in the right city, you could also eliminate the cost of owning a car altogether and take public transit.
 According to Bankrate, employees are allowed to deduct up to $230 of transit costs per month from their tax returns if they utilize public transit or ridesharing options.
 In some climates, it may be possible to ditch the car or the bus entirely and walk or bike to work.
 If you want to try this, you could end up almost eliminating your transportation expenses, but remember that it can be a big commitment that’s not always feasible, or comfortable.

-According to the U.S. Department of Agriculture, a typical family of four could spend just over $560 per month by adopting a thrifty food spending policy.
+According to the U.S. Department of Agriculture, a typical family of four could spend just under $600 per month by adopting a thrifty food spending policy.
 On the other hand, eating out nearly every night could cost the same family twice that amount per month.
 Food is just as essential as housing and transportation, and yet too many Americans choose not to be frugal with how they budget for it.
 In reality, flavorful, healthy meals can be cooked for a fraction of the cost of similar meals at a restaurant.
 This is possible with a little bit of planning.

 Budget blog The Simple Dollar recommends trying to go as long as possible between grocery store trips, and sticking to a list when you do make the trip.
 It’s important to plan out meals each week, but savings can be amplified by planning them around discounts, coupons or other special offers at your local grocer.
 Most stores print a weekly flyer listing all of their discounts.
 Perhaps the most important skill in saving on food is to learn and practice cooking.
 Restaurants charge extra for the cost of having meals cooked for you, so just learning to make simple meals could add up to the biggest and easiest cost savings.
 Plus, you’ll feel accomplished learning a new skill.